Prateek45-git/project2/README.md

-# New project
+# New Project

-this projrct was created from local system
+this project was created from local system